davidallendj/gdpm/README.md

 - Create package groups to copy a set of packages into a Godot project.

-- Login and register for access to repositories.
-(Note: Planned.
-This feature is not officially supported by Godot's official AssetLib.)

-- Handle dependencies between multiple assets.
-(Note: Planned.
-This feature is not supported by Godot's official AssetLib.)

-- Support for paid assets.
-(Note: Planned.
-This feature is not supported by Godot's official AssetLib repository.)
+-

-## Building from source
+## Building from Source

 The project uses the CMake or Meson build system and has been tested with GCC and Clang on Arch/Manjaro Linux.
-Meson is preferred, but a CMakeLists.txt is provided as well.
+Meson is preferred, but a CMakeLists.txt is provided due to CMake's popularity and should work with some tweaking.
 Building on Windows has not been tested yet so it's not guaranteed to work.
-Compiling with CMake will build an executable, shared, and archive library.
-Compiling with Meson only builds an executable and shared library.
+Compiling with CMake will build an executable, shared, and archive library, while compiling with Meson only builds an executable that links with a shared library.

 ### Prerequisites